Thank you for reading our post, please rate this article at the end.

 How To Store Pontoon Boats Without a Trailer

 Leaving your pontoon boat adrift in the water for extended periods, especially during winter, is a surefire way to invite trouble.
-In fact, there’s a good reason why industry experts recommend dry docking your pontoon when extended periods of idleness are expected.
+There’s a good reason why industry experts recommend dry docking your pontoon when extended periods of idleness are expected.
 And this is where a trailer can come in handy.

 Look, during the winter months, frozen water and ice can wreak havoc on the aluminum hull.
 The harmful bacterial growth and scum build-up could develop there, compromising your vessel’s integrity, leading to costly repairs and shortened lifespan.